 Movies and videos can be tools to enhance the learning process.
-Educational videos less than 20 minutes may be used to help teach or enforce a learning objective.
+Educational videos 20 minutes or less in length may be used to help teach or enforce a learning objective.
 Movies are shown rarely at school.
-If a movie is being shown, it must be rated G or PG and tied to a learning objective and communicated to parents prior to the movie showing.
+If a movie is being shown, it must be rated G or PG, tied to a learning objective, and communicated to parents prior to the movie showing.

-DAILY OPERATIONS (1)
+DAILY OPERATIONS (2)